andjames/journocoders/README.md

 # Spire Data Demos for Journalists

 Welcome!
-This repo is part of a live data show-and-tell for journalists hosted in London with participants from Bloomberg, WSJ, and the Times.
+This repo is part of a live data show-and-tell for journalists.

 It highlights a few compelling use cases for satellite-derived data from Spire Global — including weather, aviation, and agricultural insights.

 ---